ian-kent/gptchat/README.md

 You should supervise GPT-4's activity.

 In one experiment, GPT-4 gave itself internet access with a HTTP client plugin - this seemed like a bad idea.

+### Supervised mode

+GPTChat will run in supervised mode by default.

+This doesn't restrict any functionality, but does require user confirmation before compiling and executing any plugin code written by GPT, giving users a chance to review the code for safety before executing it.

+⚠️ Code written by GPT is untrusted code from the internet and potentially dangerous

+All code is compiled and executed as your user, with the same level of permissions your user has.
+It may be safer to run this in a container or virtual machine.

+Supervised mode can be disabled but I wouldn't recommend it.

 # License